 Try to imagine what self-reliance means during a major catastrophe like societal collapse.
 The worst-case scenario has you providing everything for yourself.

 Start preparing for collapse by getting survival food, water, and shelter in order and honing your other survival skills.
 Focus on doing things without electricity or running water.

 Plan as if all civilized services end tomorrow.

 Why societies collapse (5 reasons)

 There is no single factor that causes societal collapse, it is a complex subject, but generally, there are five overarching reasons societies collapse.

-- Political, economic and social factors that make is difficult to solve societal problems
+- Political, economic, and social factors make it difficult to solve societal problems.

 - Relations with neighboring societies (trade)

 - Human impact on the environment (destroying the resources society depends on)

 - Drastic Climate Change (climate gets colder, hotter, wetter, and society doesn’t adapt)